brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 7 bht.md

 2. "The calling of the Gentiles is an astonishing work of divine goodness, which ought to be handed down by parents to children, and to their children’s children, that it may never be forgotten or unacknowledged by the sons of men."
 3. "Not only, therefore, does he declare, that the love of God was free, but likewise that God displayed in it the riches, — the extraordinary pre-eminent riches of his grace."

+### Philip Schaff:
+1. "That he might show forth.
+More than ‘manifest,’ or, ‘make known;’ implying an active, effective, demonstration.
+This is the purpose of the redeeming facts (Ephesians 2:4-6)."
+2. "The exceeding riches.
+Exceeding because triumphant, superior to wrath and Satan."
+3. "In Christ.
+Jesus (not, ‘through’), repeated here, is not to be joined with ‘us,’ but with the verb.
+This is the ever blessed sphere in which the demonstration to all ages takes place.
+‘In this entirely unique Person, including in Himself all that man needs for a renewal well pleasing to God, presenting in His resurrection and exaltation, not merely a type, but the dynamic principle for the elevation of humanity to sonship with God."

 ### Archibald T. Robertson:
 1. "That he might show (ινα ενδειξητα)."
 2. "See Ephesians 1:7 for 'riches of grace' and Ephesians 1:19 for 'exceeding' (υπερβαλλον)."